 – Paul Arden, Creative Director, Saatchi & Saatchi

-Praise can put wind in your sails when you’re starting to slow, but on the whole it’s less useful than criticism.
+Praise can put wind in your sails when you’re starting to slow down, but on the whole it’s less useful than criticism.
 Criticism is what makes our designs better and challenges us to find superior solutions.

-Sometimes people refer to user testing as a way to “validate” your design, a terminology that seems to me to mis-identify the purpose of user testing.
+Sometimes people refer to user testing as a way to “validate” your design, a terminology that seems to me like it mis-identifies the purpose of user testing.
 The goal is not to confirm that your designs are good; it is to find every single thing wrong with your designs.
 Try to dig out every negative reaction from your usability testing sessions.

 “The goal of a designer is to listen, observe, understand, sympathize, empathize, synthesize, and glean insights that enable him or her to ‘make the invisible visible.’”

 – Hillman Curtis, Chief Creative Officer at Hillman Curtis

 In this long list of action words, not a single one is “design,” or is even explicitly related to visual techniques or mediums.
 This quote reminds me of the many responsibilities of the designer in order to truly understand the purpose of what they are doing, and who they are doing it for.
 If we make it about the outputs, and not about the users, this quote suggests that that may not be “designing” at all.

 “Asking users to adopt new behaviors or even modify their existing behaviors is very, very hard.”

 You can choose to fights against users’ instincts and habits, or you can use them to your advantage.
 Almost always, trying to re-train people to conceptualize a new pattern or design is more trouble than its worth.
 Khoi’s advice here has echoes of the Emperor’s wise words in our Disney UX quotes post: “No matter how the wind howls, the mountain cannot bow to it.”